-Ford F-150 owners have reported 41 problems related to accelerator pedal (under the vehicle speed control category).
+Ford F-150 owners have reported 43 problems related to accelerator pedal (under the vehicle speed control category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 Gas pedal sticks on 2001 Ford f150 truck.